What is Corporation Tax

 The corporation tax returns are due anytime between the fiscal year’s end and the legislation’s due date.
 Either 12 months after the year-end or three months after receiving a notification to deliver a return from HMRC constitutes the statutory filing date.
 On the other hand, you have to submit your business tax bill before filing your return.

-If your company profits are up to 1.5 million euros, then you are subjected to corporation tax, which you must pay within nine months & one day after the end of the financial year.
+For companies with profits up to £1.5 million, Corporation Tax is due nine months and one day after the end of the accounting period.
+Companies with profits over £1.5 million may need to pay in quarterly instalments.
 If your fiscal year finishes on March 31st, you should submit your tax returns and pay your corporate tax by January 1st of the following year.
 Companies with annual revenues over 1.5 million euros are required to make quarterly payments of the corporation tax.

 The corporation tax in the UK: How to make payment?